 - building high-performance organisational teams,

 There are core readings associated with each module, plus Zoom video conferences throughout the semester and a compulsory workshop period.
 Study Skills, technology and resources are provided to students at no charge, via a custom-built digital site.

 - Teaching Arrangements

 Two-day compulsory residential workshop delivered online via Zoom.There may be an opportunity to attend the residential in-person on campus in Wellington, but this will depend on student numbers and travel restrictions at the time.
-Dates TBC.
+Dates to be confirmed.
 Other teaching done via Blackboard and online videoconferencing.